Megan Bursey noticed something different about Columbus when she visited her girlfriend last December.

 “It’s better, there are more options, but it’s not resolved," she says.
 "That’s why I have a job, that’s why I work in this field, because it is not resolved.
 There’s a lot of work to do still.
 We are not in a completely safe environment."

 In the meantime, the Make America Gay Again flags will keep waving in the Short North.

 Have your own question about Columbus, its people or its history?
-Submit it to Curious Cbus, and vote below on what question you want WOSU to answer next.
+Ask it below as part of our Curious Cbus project, and we may investigate it next.